Variable Selection with the Knockoffs: Composite Null Hypotheses: Simulations

+{Our simulations show that the FRPP knockoff procedure with $\eps=0.8$ outperforms the knockoff-assisted BH procedure, the S-OLS methods perform similarly to the BY procedure, and our heuristic methods outperform the original BH procedure which serves as a heuristic baseline.
+However, S-LASSO2 shows slight FDR violation in simulation (b) of Figure~\ref{fig:rho20}.}

 \begin{remark} In \cite{barber2015controlling}, it is suggested to set $s_i=\min(\\2\lambda_{\min}(\Sigmav),1)$ for equicorrelated knockoffs.
-However, this is not possible in case of using OLS estimator as it would result in a singular augmented design if $2\lambda_{\min}(\Sigmav)\leq 1$ (See Lemma \ref{invlem}).
-Regarding the FRPP method, note that unlike the deterministic methods larger values of $s_i$ does not result in higher detection power necessarily because the variance of the additive Laplacian noise is proportional to $s_i^2$.
-In our experiments it turns out that for $\rho = 0$ (no correlation) case setting the procedure reaches to its highest power when $s_i=\min(\lambda_{\min}(\Sigmav),1)$.
-However this is not the case for higher correlations since $\lambda_{\min}(\Sigmav)$ will be small.
-In this case the maximum power is reached when $\min(2\lambda_{\min}(\Sigmav),1)$. \end{remark}
+However, this is not possible in the case of using OLS estimator as it would result in a singular {Gram matrix $\Gv$} when $2\lambda_{\min}(\Sigmav)\leq 1$ (See {the proof of} Lemma \ref{invlem}).
+Regarding the FRPP method, note that unlike the deterministic methods larger values of $s_i$ do not result in higher detection power necessarily, because the variance of the additive Laplacian noise is proportional to $s_i^2$.
+In our experiments, it turns out that for $\rho = 0$ (no correlation) case, the procedure reaches its highest power when $s_i=\min(\lambda_{\min}(\Sigmav),1)$. {However this is not the case for high correlations and $\lambda_{\min}(\Sigmav)$ would be too small. } \end{remark}